Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Partial Disentanglement via Mechanism Sparsity in Exponential Families

 {If $\forall i,\ \vdelta_i \not= 0$}, we can represent $p(\vz_i \mid \va)$ in its exponential form with a two-dimensional sufficient statistics given by $\vs_i(\vz_i) = (\vz_i, \vz_i^2)$ and natural parameter given by $\bflambda_i(\va) = \left(\frac{\vmu_i\va_i}{1 + \vdelta_i\va_i}, \frac{-1}{2(1 + \vdelta_i\va_i)}\right)$.
 Note that, because we only have $d_z$ interventions, for any choice of $\va_{(0)} \in \gA$, the vectors $\{\bflambda(\va) - \bflambda(\va_{(0)})\}_{\va \in \gA}$ can span at most a $d_z$-dimensional subspace, which is insufficient variability according to Theorem~\ref{thm:linear} since it requires spanning $\sR^{2d_z}$. \end{example}

-\subsection{Partial disentanglement via sparse time dependencies in exponential families}
+\subsection{Partial Disentanglement via Sparse Time Dependencies in Exponential Families}

-We now provide a (partial) disentanglement guarantee which leverages sparsity regularization of $\hat\mG^z$ and is specialized for exponential families with a one-dimensional sufficient statistic ($k=1$).
+We now provide a (partial) disentanglement guarantee that takes advantage of sparsity regularization of $\hat\mG^z$ and is specialized for exponential families with a one-dimensional sufficient statistic ($k=1$).
 We will see that this extra parametric assumption on the transition model allows us to weaken the sufficient influence assumption of Theorem~\ref{thm:nonparam_dis_z} (Assumption~\ref{ass:nonparam_suff_var_z}).
 In particular, this is going to allow for Markovian transitions without auxiliary variables, which was not allowed by the nonparametric result (Remark~\ref{rem:non_markovian}).

-The sufficient influence of $\vz$ assumption specialized to exponential families with $k=1$ is directly taken from~\citet{lachapelle2022disentanglement}:
+The sufficient influence assumption for $\vz$ specialized to exponential families with $k=1$ is directly taken from~\citet{lachapelle2022disentanglement}:

 \begin{assumption}[Sufficient influence of $\vz$~\citep{lachapelle2022disentanglement}] Assume $k = 1$ and $D\vs(\vz)$ is invertible everywhere.
 There exist $\{(\vz_{(r)}, \va_{(r)}, \tau_{(r)})\}_{r=1}^{||\mG^z||_0}$ belonging to their respective support such that